ArctosDB/documentation-wiki/_documentation/agents.markdown

 * Some Guy Sr.
 * Reverend Some Guy Senior, Ph.
 D

-See <a href="http://en.wikipedia.org/wiki/Suffix_%28name%29#Generational_titles">http://en.wikipedia.org/wiki/Suffix_%28name%29#Generational_titles</a> for more information on generational titles.
+See https://en.wikipedia.org/wiki/Suffix_%28name%29#Generational_titles for more information on generational titles.

 Former concepts **Birth Date** and** Death Date** have now been generalized to <a href="http://arctos.database.museum/info/ctDocumentation.cfm?table=CTAGENT_STATUS">Agent Status</a>.
 In addition to recording singular events about an agent (such as birth date), this structure allows "snapshots" - "AgentX was seen at a conference on {DATE} and seemed to be living, so things collected before that date may still be attributable to AgentX."